Design PhD 2020 Summer School

 - TU Delft Graduate School, Faculty of Industrial Design Engineering | TU Delft, Delft – The Netherlands

-The Summer School proposes a semi-flipped classroom educational approach aiming to enable open knowledge dynamics, through practices of peer-to-peer exchange and sharing.
+The Summer School proposes a virtual classroom educational approach aiming to enable open knowledge dynamics, through practices of peer-to-peer exchange and sharing.
 Part of the goal is to rethink the educator’s role, which should not be intended anymore as a “master” (in the classical sense), but rather as a “mentor”, a guide into the intricate art of heuristics.
-This approach is particularly relevant today, as the quantity of information exceeds the capacity of knowledge that a single individual can process and critical attitude becomes a necessary tool to address complexity.
+This approach is particularly relevant today, as the quantity of knowledge exceeds the individual capability of mastering it and therefore a critical attitude becomes a necessary tool to address complexity.

 Expressing opinions and comments which can generate a useful debate